tin2tin/Subtitle_Editor/README.md

 ## Features
 * Import and export of subtitles.
+* Transcribe audio to subtitles.
-* Translate while importing subtitles(Blender must be run as admin).
+* Translate subtitles.
 * List all subtitles in order.
 * Edit subtitles in the list.
 * Search text across strips.